 1. We, the ministers and heads of delegation from [number] countries of the United Nations Economic Commission for Europe (ECE) region and the representative of the European Commission meeting in Nicosia from 5 to 7 October 2022 in the framework of the Ninth Environment for Europe Ministerial Conference, make the following declaration.

+1.bis We Recall that the "Environment for Europe" process was launched in 1991, at Dobris Castle in the then Czechoslovakia, with the overarching goal of strengthening cooperation to protect and improve the environment, aiming at peace, stability and sustainable development while acknowledging that cooperation towards convergence of environmental quality and policies in Europe represents a strong integrating force and provides one of the corner stones for the construction of the new Europe.

+1bis bis We profoundly regret that the path traced in Dobris towards a more sustainable pan-European region has been violently interrupted in February 2022.
+We recall the UN General Assembly resolution titled “Aggression against Ukraine” supported by 141 states at the 11th emergency session.
+We strongly condemn the unprovoked and unjustified invasion of Ukraine by armed forces of the Russian Federation, which violates international law and the UN Charter, undermines international security, stability and has a devastating effect on human lives and the environment.
+We also condemn the involvement of Belarus in this aggression against Ukraine.

-2. We fully recognize the seriousness of the challenges facing our planet and our region, also in the light of the coronavirus disease (COVID-19) pandemic, and we stress that the task of finding successful solutions to these grave challenges calls for a joint and coordinated response that can only be achieved through close international cooperation, including through the use of existing international cooperation platforms, such as the “Environment for Europe” process.
+2. We fully recognize the seriousness of the challenges facing our planet and our region, also in the light of the coronavirus disease (COVID-19) pandemic, and we stress that the task of finding successful solutions to these grave challenges, notably on biodiversity, climate change and overall pollution, calls for a joint and coordinated response that can only be achieved through close international cooperation – and we recall that peace is a prerequisite for international cooperation - including through the use of existing international cooperation platforms, such as the “Environment for Europe” process.
 3. We reaffirm our commitment to improving environmental protection and advancing sustainable development in the ECE region, contributing to the achievement of the Sustainable Development Goals for the implementation of the 2030 Agenda for Sustainable Development.
-We recognize that greening the economy is critical for the achievement of all Sustainable Development Goals and reconfirm our commitments made in Batumi, Georgia.
+We recognize that greening the economy is of critical importance for the achievement of all Sustainable Development Goals and reconfirm our commitments made in Batumi, Georgia.
 In this regard, infrastructure development and tourism are among the major sectors concerned and it is therefore critical to ensure that environmental, social and health concerns are fully considered and addressed within them, and disaster risks identified and mitigated.

 4. We confirm the value of the “Environment for Europe” process as a unique pan-European platform for addressing environmental challenges, improving environmental governance, promoting environmental and cross-sectoral cooperation and information- sharing among countries, and as a pillar of sustainable development in the region with a 31-year-long proven track record of important and tangible achievements the result of cooperation among all stakeholders.
 It has shown itself to be capable of driving progress in overcoming known challenges and of welcoming measures to support countries to face new challenges, transforming itself according to the needs of the region.
+We consider that it should play a central role in the inclusive and sustainable recovery of the pan-European region, in its green and just transition and in building a sustainable future based on deepening cooperation and the advent of peace.